|Search||Chronology||Locations||Aircraft||Vessels||Missing In Action (MIA)|

 Pearl Harbor Attack

-The next day, both submarines continue to wait off Pearl Harbor to rescue surviving midget submarine crews from the attack, but retrieve none and depart.
-On December 9, attacks a cargo ship unsuccessfully and is depth charged.
+On December 8, 1941 both submarines continue to wait off Pearl Harbor to rescue surviving midget submarines but none arrive at the rendezvous point.
+On December 9, 1941 attacks a cargo ship unsuccessfully and is depth charged.
 Off Barber's Point, the submarine becomes tangled in an anti-submarine net and hours later is freed, but sustains damage to the periscope and was submerged for 39 hours.
 Afterwards, departs for Kwajalein arriving on December 27.

 Second War Patrol